 Fold the first sheet along its midline to make a light crease and then re-open it.
 Working so that your filling is approximately one-and-a-half inches in diameter and half an inch apart, place six tablespoons of the pappa al pomodoro along the lower half of the dough.
 Moisten the dough lightly with your water and pastry brush then fold it over along the crease, pressing from the folded point outward to remove excess air.
 Gently pat the dough down around each lump of filling to create a seal.
 Use a small biscuit cutter to stamp the ravioli into even circles.

-To cook and serve the ravioli: Bring a large pot of heavily salted water to a boil over high heat.
+To Cook The Ravioli: Bring a large pot of heavily salted water to a boil over high heat.
 Add the ravioli and cook just until the pasta is cooked through, about 30 seconds.
 Remove to a baking sheet and repeat with remaining ravioli.
 To serve the ravioli, place a large spoonful of the tomato sauce on the bottom of each plate in a diagonal line.
 Overlap six ravioli in a line atop the sauce, add a drizzle of basil oil, a few spoonfuls of ricotta, a few fresh basil leaves, a few shavings of the ricotta salata, then finish with a drizzle of olive oil and serve immediately.

 Sponsored Post: This content was sponsored by Lucini Italia but all content, ideas, and words are our own.
 Thanks for supporting these partners who allow us to keep Salt & Wind up and running.